Introduction

 As an example here are the position array sizes from the Balrog example:

-At first it looks like an easy win, but if we look carefully we will realize that we need to fix some issues: we are sharing the same buffer to draw several unconnected strokes, but every time we add a new vertice it will create a new triangle using the two previous vertices, so all the strokes will be hideously connected:
+At first, this looks like an easy win, but if we look carefully, we will realize that we need to fix some issues.
+We are sharing the same buffer to draw several unconnected strokes, but every time we add a new vertex, it will create a new triangle using the two previous vertices, so all the strokes will be hideously connected:

-We need a way to tell WebGL to skip that triangles, and although WebGL doesn’t support primitive restart we can do our own “primitive restart” by creating a degenerated triangle, which is a triangle with no area that is discarded by the GPU.
+We need a way to tell WebGL to skip those triangles, and although WebGL doesn’t support primitive restart, we can create our own “primitive restart” by creating a degenerated triangle, which is a triangle with no area that is discarded by the GPU.

 function on the SharedBufferGeometry

-to duplicate the last vertex of the latest stroke, and once the first point of the next stroke is added, it has to be duplicated too.
+to duplicate the last vertex of the latest stroke.
+Once the first point of the next stroke is added, it has to be duplicated too.

 You can take a look at the Line Brush to see the whole implementation.